This yellow cake with chocolate frosting is so fun with all the confetti sprinkles! Perfect for any celebration!

 - 1/4 teaspoon salt

-Preheat the oven to 350 degrees.
-Line the bottoms of two nine-inch cake pans wit parchment paper.
+- Preheat the oven to 350 degrees.
+Line the bottoms of two nine-inch cake pans with parchment paper.
 Butter and flour the pans, tapping out excess.
 Set aside.

-In the bowl of your mixer, beat together the butter, sugar, and salt until light and fluffy, about 4 minutes.
+- In the bowl of your mixer, beat together the butter, sugar, and salt until light and fluffy, about 4 minutes.
 Add the chocolate and beat on low speed until well combined.
 Beat in the cocoa until well blended.
-My frosting was still quite runny and not super sweet at this point so I added another 1/2 cup of powdered sugar to thicken it and make it a bit sweeter.
-You can also allow the frosting to set for a bit to thicken up before frosting the cake if you prefer.